Authentic View Main Window

 This shows the start and end tags of elements/attributes without names:

-Notice that start tags have a symbol inside it while end tags are empty.
-Also, element tags have an angular-brackets symbol while attribute tags have and equals sign as its symbol (see screenshot below).
+Notice that start tags have a symbol inside them while end tags are empty.
+Also, element tags have an angular-brackets symbol while attribute tags have an equals sign as their symbol (see screenshot below).